yldio/yld.io/README.md

 The account is registered under `apis@yld.io`, for access speak with Carlos Vilhena.

-#### Lever

-Using Lever's internal webhook functionality, a POST request is made to the corresponding Netlify endpoint whenver a role is ADDED or REMOVED within the yld Lever account.

-Due to Lever's "all or nothing" permission access developers do not have access to set up webhooks.
-At time of writing Nick Osborn has God tier access and will happily set the url endpoints if they need changing.

 ### ƛ Netlify lambda automated deployments

 Utilising Netlify's [functions](https://www.netlify.com/docs/functions/).